Icinga/icinga2/doc/20-script-debugger.md

 In order to analyse these server-side errors, you can use the script debugger.

-The following example tries filter for all host objects where the custom attribute `os` is set.
+The following example tries filter for all host objects where the custom variable `os` is set.
 There are various possibilities to check that, one of them would be `host.vars.os != ""`.
 Another idea is to use the [contains](18-library-reference.md#dictionary-contains) method on the custom attribute dictionary like this: `host.vars.contains("os")`.